glebson1988/gator/README.md

 # gator

-gator is a small RSS aggregation CLI built with Go and Postgres.
+gator is a RSS aggregation CLI built with Go and Postgres.

 ## Requirements